A Boozy Milkshake

 This boozy milkshake is actually a twist on a classic drink: Brandy Alexander.
 A cousin to other chilled sweet drinks like a chocolate martini, Brandy Alexanders are simple as well.
 Take one part brandy, one part creme de cacao, and one part cream (or ice cream or milk of some sort).
 Here’s more about the ingredients and how the original came to be.

 I think brandy is underrated.
-The most I’ve ever enjoyed it was when living in the MidWest and enjoying Old Fashioneds (I do have a recipe for a kombucha-based Old Fashioned recipe on the blog!).
+The most I’ve ever enjoyed it was drinking Old Fashioneds while living in the Midwest (I do have a recipe for a kombucha-based Old Fashioned recipe on the blog!).
 However, brandy is used in a lot of classic cocktails!
 The Sidecar, Manhattans, and even punches often feature this classic spirit.
 If you want to use something different, consider whiskey or even gin in this Boozy Milkshake you’re about to make.

 Using Crème de Cacao

-Creme de cacao is a liqueur that you should have as part of your home bar set-up.
-A bottle will last you a really long time because you’ll only really use it i chocolate-flavored drinks.
-If you need an easy substitute for this Boozy Milkshake recipe, consider using Kahlua or even Baileys which will also give you that dessert-style flavor needed to make this recipe taste like a real treat.
+Crème de cacao is a liqueur that you should have as part of your home bar set-up.
+A bottle will last you a really long time because you’ll only really use it in chocolate-flavored drinks.
+If you need an easy substitute for this Boozy Milkshake recipe, consider using Kahlua or even Baileys, which will also give you that dessert-style flavor needed to make this recipe taste like a real treat.